Kandy-IO/kandy-link-js-sdk/docs/kandy-doc.md

    also remotely held, call media will be reconnected as it was before the call was held.

-The SDK will emit a `call:stateChange` event locally when the operation completes.
-The remote participant will be notified of the operation through a `call:stateChange` as well.
+The SDK will emit a [call:stateChange][15] event locally when the operation completes.
+The remote participant will be notified of the operation through a [call:stateChange][15] event as well.

 **Parameters**